-Don’t miss these must-try cauliflower recipes for the best ways to eat this versatile veggie!
-Featuring tacos, fried rice, buffalo cauliflower, and more.
+These must-try cauliflower recipes showcase the best ways to eat this popular and versatile veggie!
+Try it roasted, crispy, in tacos, as rice, and more.

-Cauliflower have become quite the hot vegetable!
-Once relegated to soggy veggie trays, cauliflower is now used in inventive ways at restaurants, in cookbooks and online.
-You’ve likely seen buffalo cauliflower wings, the popular vegan stand-in for the meaty variety.
+Cauliflower has become quite the hot vegetable!
+Once relegated to veggie trays, cauliflower is now used in inventive ways at restaurants and in cookbooks.
+Maybe you’ve seen buffalo cauliflower wings, the popular vegan stand-in for the meaty variety?
 Cauliflower blended into tiny bits and cooked becomes cauliflower rice, a popular low-carb rice substitute.
-And you’ll find it popping up everywhere from tacos to risotto to fettuccine alfredo sauce.
+You’ll find it popping up everywhere from tacos to risotto to fettuccine alfredo sauce.
 Is there anything that cauliflower can’t make delicious?
-We think not.

 Here’s a tasty cauliflower recipe that’s comfort food with a healthy spin: our creamy cavatappi pasta!
 Cavatappi is corkscrew shaped pasta, and it's paired with a creamy cauliflower sauce that coats the noodles perfectly.
 It’s cheesy but not too rich, made with cauliflower to infuse all the nutrients in this healthy veggie, and garlic and Parmesan cheese to bring savory flavor.
 It's perfect as a weeknight dinner, but fancy enough for entertaining.

 This golden cauliflower soup recipe is...well, GOLDEN.
 Here the cauliflower is roasted until it's browned and caramelized, then blended with onion and carrot.
 The magic happens with the spices: Moroccan-style spices like cumin, coriander, ginger, turmeric, and cinnamon bring this bright puree to life.
 It's become a fan favorite!